 This Women’s Entrepreneurship Day (19 November), we’re releasing our brand new video highlighting our work in Kenya this year.

-This year, we partnered with DHL Express partnered, together with local implementation partner SITE, to bring our flagship skills training app, HerVenture, to Kenya.
+This year, we partnered with DHL Express, together with Nairobi-based implementation partner SITE, to bring our flagship skills training app, HerVenture, to women entrepreneurs in Kenya.

-Since launching in May 2020 the app has supported over 1,100 Kenyan women to successfully grow their small businesses during an incredibly challenging time.
+Since launching in May 2020 the app has supported over 1,100 Kenyan women to protect and grow their small businesses during an incredibly challenging time.
 Over two thirds (68%) of the women entrepreneurs who used the app felt that the financial situation of their families would improve as a result.

-Now, we’re pleased to share with you a new video which features the stories of several of the women entrepreneurs who have successfully used HerVenture to strengthen their businesses, as well as important words from Professor Margaret Kobia, Cabinet Secretary, Ministry of Public Service and Gender, Kenya:
+Now, we’re pleased to share with you a new video which features the stories of Juliet, Wangari and Doris, several of the women entrepreneurs who have successfully used HerVenture to strengthen their businesses, as well as important words from Professor Margaret Kobia, Cabinet Secretary, Ministry of Public Service and Gender, Kenya: